TRIPA TOU PELAOU CAVE

 Explorations of the cave in 2018 / 2019:

-The cave has been visited in 2018 for the first time and after more research into the history of the cave and with the right equipment, the cave could be explored in the spring and the summer of 2019.
+The cave has been visited by Speleo Corfu in 2018.
+After more research into the history of the cave and with the right equipment, the cave could be explored in the spring and the summer of 2019.

 The entrance to the Tripa tou Pelaou cave is small.
 The first level of the cave has a depth of 8 metres with a slope to 13 metres.
 During the descent some sharp rocks needed to be passed and for that reason rope protectors were required.
 After the main room of the cave comes the second level with a narrow passage 9 metres deep.
 Then comes the third level with an equally narrow passage 3 metres deep.
 The floor here is blocked by soil.